ibm-cloud-docs/Cloudant/local/troubleshoot.md

     URL.

-    This example shows a Metrics application URL, with a user specified, to display the Metrics application:
+    This example shows a Metrics application URL, with a user specified, to show the Metrics application:
     `https://cloudantlocal.cloudant.com/metrics_app/statistics/index.html`
 5. When you log in to the Metrics application for the first time, the Metrics login page opens.